-In Leominster new development proposals will be encouraged where thev:
+In Leominster new development proposals will be encouraged where they:

 - continue the development of the Leominster Enterprise Park and encourage proposals for suitable small scale employment sites within the town; - maintain and enhance the viability and vitality of the town centre.
-Proposals for new retail, leisure or office development of over 400m2 in gross floor space and located outside of the defined town centre will need to be supported by an impact assessment in accordance with the National Planning Policy Framework to determine whether there could be any adverse impacts on the vitality and viability of Leominster town centre;

-- ensure that developments do not exacerbate air pollution levels within the designated air quality management area at Bargates; - ensure that development does not undermine the achievement of water quality targets in accordance with Policy SD3 and SD4 [Note: this a reference to the Core Strategy not reproduced here]; and - have demonstrated engagement and consultation with the community including the town/parish council.
+Proposals for new retail, leisure or office development of over 400m2 in gross floor space and located outside of the defined town centre will need to be supported by an impact assessment in accordance with the National Planning Policy Framework to determine whether there could be any adverse impacts on the vitality and viability of Leominster town centre; - ensure that developments do not exacerbate air pollution levels within the designated air quality management area at Bargates; - ensure that development does not undermine the achievement of water quality targets in accordance with Policy SD3 and SD4; and - has demonstrated engagement and consultation with the community including the town/parish council.